tigerkelly/jpgui/README.md

 The program can execute the script but only for the platform this GUI is running on.

 If you have any suggestions or questions, please ask.

+Also if you just want the install program created by the Jpackage.
+I only have 2 types of install at this time.
+Window 64bit intel/amd or Ubuntu 64bit intel/amd
+Send me an email if you want a link to one of these files.